 Some bridal salons also make a point of carrying wedding accessories or even gowns by local designers and artisans that you might not have heard of before—and give you a chance to support them.
 “Happy Isles stocks vintage, but it also has the exclusive on freshwater pearl hair accessories from a local Los Angeles vendor,” Kaizer says.

 “You are supporting the local economy and small businesses,” says Elle Warren Co-Owner of Warren Barrón in Dallas.
 Your patronage helps keep a locally beloved salon, which is maybe family-owned for generations or founded by an independent entrepreneur bringing more talent into the area, in business.
 Plus, the salon will hopefully pay it forward and refer you to other local businesses, all while providing employment opportunities for members of your community. it kind of makes your dress even more meaningful, right?

 Throughout the year, your nearby salon will throw pop up events, trunk shows and various social occasions that are easily accessible.
 “By shopping local, you can attend fun community events where you get to rap with other brides going through the same process!” says Kaizer.

 “More importantly, there is a sentimental aspect to wedding dress shopping, and it just feels special to be close to the shop—you may even pop in on occasion after you bought your dress,” says List.
 “You’ll also love taking your girlfriends to the shop where you bought your wedding dress, creating a new tradition.
 It may sound corny but it’s true that we feel like we have a courtship with our brides and we miss them when they go.”

-Plus, you’re word of mouth goes a long way.
+Plus, your word of mouth goes a long way.
 “It’s always a blast to come back to the boutique when your friends become engaged,” says Warren.